bytecodealliance/wasmtime/cranelift/docs/langref.rst

 declares a single local variable, ``ss1``.

-After the preamble follows the :term:`function body` which consists of :term:`extended basic block`\s, one of which is marked as the :term:`entry block`.
+After the preamble follows the :term:`function body` which consists of :term:`extended basic block`\s, the first of which is the :term:`entry block`.
 Every EBB ends with a :term:`terminator instruction`, so execution can never fall through to the next EBB without an explicit branch.

 A ``.cton`` file consists of a sequence of independent function definitions: